-Building on a liberal arts foundation, the mission of Utica College's graduate program in occupational therapy is to facilitate the transformation of students into autonomous thinkers and community leaders prepared to competently practice occupation-based therapy.
+We facilitate the transformation of students into autonomous thinkers and community leaders prepared to competently practice occupation-based therapy.

 Utica College Occupational Therapy Vision Statement

 To be recognized as a regional center of academic excellence in occupational therapy, providing a graduate educational program that exceeds the standards of the profession (ACOTE, 2011) while at the same time establishing local and global community alliances for innovative, collaborative projects and fieldwork that provide opportunities for professional development, scholarship, and addressing issues of justice.